dairycultist/syrup-and-sugar/README.md

 # Dairycraft

-A competitor with the Stoneworks modpack for beta 1.7.3, adding exploration, improved progression, and the mods I've made that I Particularly Like.
+A competitor with the _Stoneworks_ modpack for beta 1.7.3, _Dairycraft_ is insanely hard RLCraft-inspired mod with added exploration, improved progression, an end goal, but without taking away from Minecraft's core aesthetic.

-### Roadmap

-insanely hard RLCraft-inspired mod with an end goal and stuff BUT it maintains the Minecraft aesthetic
+## Pack-exclusive content

+light-fantasy

+no data I'll just steal code from Telvarost to give stuff textures and whatnot

+adds the mods I've made that I Particularly Like.

+worldgen should be built around slow walkspeed, thus dense

+add cool mystical biomes/terrain generation

+Unique(ish) magical overworld and nether biomes that are the exclusive source of new materials used to make magical weapons/accessories (lots of inspiration taken from the Aether), but also filled with new dangerous mobs.

 accessories, copper and caverns, other magic stuff